petecknight/ks/src/main/java/io/confluent/examples/streams/SumLambdaExample.md

 Execute script to add the required topics

-`PageViewRegionExample.sh`
+`SumLambdaExample.sh`

-write some data to the input topic using the PageViewRegionExampleDriver
+write some data to the input topic using the SumLambdaExampleDriver

 And to consume messages from the output topic:

-`docker-compose exec broker bash -c 'kafka-console-consumer --topic PageViewsByRegion
+`docker-compose exec broker bash -c 'kafka-console-consumer --topic sum-of-odd-numbers-topic
 --from-beginning --bootstrap-server localhost:9092'`